hoaproject/Kitab/src/Compiler/README.md

 In order to fast handle large projects to document, Kitab compiler has been designed to work as a *stream*.
-Objects in memory are freed as soon as possible, they are not accumulate.
+Objects in memory are freed as soon as possible, they are not accumulated.
 The same memory space can be reused for each file being compiled.
 The algorithm works as
 follows: